pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 Docks in subregions are located in the first town you visit and are automatically unlocked.

 #### Unlocking New Regions {#unlock}
 Unlocking new regions requires defeating the region's League Champion and, if the Pokédex [Challenge Mode](#!Challenge_Modes) is enabled, catching all the Pokémon in the region's Pokédex.
-Once you become Champion, all missing regional Pokémon will automatically show up in your Pokédex. *Note: Only certain Pokémon may count toward the regional Pokédex.
-It does not necessarily include all Pokémon that can be acquired in a region.*
+Once you become Champion, all missing regional Pokémon will automatically show up in your Pokédex.

 **With every region unlocked:**
 - Your Pokémon can use 5 more [[Vitamins]].